msyilmaz/README.md/README.md

 Software Developer
 ------------------

-I've been learning to code for 7 years, after switching careers.
-I started with C#, but have really found a passion for backend development with Net Framework's like MVC.
+I've been learning to code for 7 years.
+I started with C#, I have really found a passion for backend development with Net Framework's.
 I'm good learner about technologies

 *   🌍  I'm based in Istanbul
 *   🖥️  See my portfolio at [msyilmaz.github.io](http://msyilmaz.github.io)